lmu-mandy/projects-signlanguagetranslator/Readme.md

 1) Download The Dataset From The Given Link (Kaggle) (Make Sure The Path Of the Folders Are Given Correctly)
 2) Run Both The .ipynb Files
 3) Run The Application.py File And You Will Be Good To Go

+## Special Comments
+It's Very Easy To Understand And Run The Code As We Have Added The Comments And Text In The Jupyter Notebooks And Also We Have Already Setup Everything For You!